mysmlz/Scroll-To-Top-Button-extension/README.md

 Scroll to Top Button ![Scroll to Top Button](/global/img/sttb-icon-38.png)
 =======

-This browser extension allows you to quickly jump back to the top of any page!
+An extension for the Google Chrome, Opera, and other Chromium-based browsers that allows you to quickly jump back to the top of any page!
 Once you scroll far enough down on a page, the button will appear in the top right corner.
 Click it, and you will be taken to the very top in no time!

 Great for when viewing long/infinite pages such as Facebook, Twitter, etc.